February 4, 2021 at 1:24 pm #2475Misty DodgeModerator

 • Prepare for and coordinate the external independent audit, review draft reports prior to finalizing the audit, prepare written response to audit findings and oversee implementation of necessary corrective action to address audit findings.

-• Advise the Executive Committee with development of annual County budget, including developing timeframes and budget forms, analyzing/reviewing County departments’ budgets for accuracy, assisting departments with budget preparation, preparing non-finance department budgets as needed and making recommendations.
-Make presentations to the Executive Committee and County Board related to budget provisions, financial assumptions and projections as required, including the publication of the budget summary.
+• Advise the Operations Committee with development of annual County budget, including developing timeframes and budget forms, analyzing/reviewing County departments’ budgets for accuracy, assisting departments with budget preparation, preparing non-finance department budgets as needed and making recommendations.
+Make presentations to the Operations Committee and County Board related to budget provisions, financial assumptions and projections as required, including the publication of the budget summary.

-• Monitor department budgets for compliance and bring significant variations to the attention of the department head, oversight committee and to the Executive Committee, as appropriate.
+• Monitor department budgets for compliance and bring significant variations to the attention of the department head, oversight committee and to the Operations Committee, as appropriate.

 • Develop and maintain annual and long-term debt management plan that is in accordance with federal, state and county regulations and that provides a consistent source of funds for capital improvements.